moneykit/yodlee-api-client/docs/ProviderAccountsApi.md

 Delete Provider Account

-The delete provider account service is used to delete a provider account <br>from the Yodlee system.
-This service also deletes the accounts that are created in the <br>Yodlee system for that provider account.
-This service does not return a response. <br>The HTTP response code is 204 (Success with no content).<br>
+The delete provider account service is used to delete a provider account from the Yodlee system.
+This service also deletes the accounts that are created in the Yodlee system for that provider account. <br>This service does not return a response.
+The HTTP response code is 204 (Success with no content).<br>

 ### Example
 ```python